Optare Excel: Exports

 Optare also built a small export market for the Excel in both Malta and Hungary.
-A single 10.6 m Excel was exported to Malta for use by the Supreme Travel Company as a low-floor demonstrator, with features for the Maltese bus market including the removal of the internal heating system, larger sliding windows, an uprated Cummins engine producing 215 bhp and an overall 45-seat capacity.
+A single 10.6 m Excel was exported to Malta as the country's first low-floor bus for use by Cancu Supreme Travel of Żejtun, with features for the Maltese bus market including the removal of the internal heating system, larger sliding windows, an uprated Cummins engine producing 215 bhp and an overall seating capacity of 45.

 In 2002, the Optare Excel 2 was rebadged by NABI, Optare's parent company at the time, and launched as the NABI 700SE for the Hungarian market.
-The NABI 700SE was built to right-hand drive step-entrance configuration, with options for either two or three entrance and exit doors, and capable of carrying up to 85 passengers.
+The NABI 700SE was built to left-hand drive step-entrance configuration, with options for either two or three entrance and exit doors, and capable of carrying up to 85 passengers.
 The first four 700SEs entered service in Kaposvar with the Kaposvar Transit Company in August 2002.